 Variables support and flexibility in Bonita v3 was too limited.
 Only String and enumerated types were supported.
-In Bonita v4 support for common variables types as well as as advanced ones (including own Java based ones) will be added in next RC (currently, the RC3 version support same types than v3).
+In Bonita v4 support for common variables types as well as as advanced ones (including own Java based ones) will be added in next releases (currently, the V4.0 version support same types than v3 plus: Float, Integer, Boolean, Datetime, Performer).